timBrockman/timbrockman.com/src/index.md

  - Update and refactor my code over the past 6 years as things change
  - Write tests and documentation
  - Wish I had written more tests and better documentation
- - Migrate from on-Safeguarding and other cloud services to Azure GCC High
+ - Migrate from on-prem and other cloud services to Azure GCC High

 ###### Masters of Science in Data Science